 Head Teacher Pre-K 5’s

 Many years ago all four of my children attended Swarthmore Friends.
-I actually started teaching in the Pre-K class over 16 years ago when my youngest was in the four year old class.
+I actually started teaching in the Pre-K class over 20 years ago when my youngest was in the four year old class.
 I took a short break from SFNS and taught Kindergarten in Chester for 5 years.
 I LOVE teaching 4 and 5 year olds because they are so excited about learning.
 My favorite part of the morning is our circle time when I can read (especially silly books), and we can dance and sing.
 I also love to go on walks to explore “our” beautiful campus – the fish pond, the magic tree, the big chair, and the amphitheater.
-When I’m not at SFNS, I like to sail on the Chesapeake, spend time with my family at Keuka Lake, read teaching blogs and volunteer at a kindergarten classroom in Chester.

-As I move into my 19th year at Swarthmore Friends, you could say I am an “oldie”, but hopefully also considered a “goodie”.
+As I move into my 20th year at Swarthmore Friends, you could say I am an “oldie”, but hopefully also considered a “goodie”.
 My education includes Bloomberg University and Philadelphia College of Textiles and Sciences.
 I love teaching preschool because we are usually children’s first school experience and we can lay the groundwork for a love of learning.
 I find great joy with the unexpected things that preschoolers will say – from the very sweet to the utterly hilarious.
-Away from school I am the mother of 3 children and I love to travel, garden, read, and have a love of fashion.

 Creative Movement Teacher